marguskaidja/anagram/README.md

 *bin/agr* \<dictionary.txt\> \<word\>

 ## Build
-Executing 'make' in project directory should build the executable.
+Execute 'make' in project directory and the executable `bin/agr` is built.

 Tested only on 64bit Linux.